 Bear Archery Divergent EKO Specifications

 The Bear Divergent EKO is also notable for its compact size and its smooth draw, which was also a primary point of focus.
+The Divergent was designed with the whitetail bowhunter in mind.

 At only 30” axle-to-axle, it quickly became apparent that this bow would be perfect for those who spend most of their time in the woods hunting from a ground blind.